 I don’t come from a country known for opportunities, so I grab every single one I get here.
 I don’t waive chances by with full confidence that another will present itself when I’m good and ready.
 I treat every opportunity like the last one.
 Even so, I face the same setbacks African Americans do — and then some.
 For instance, even with good credit, I often get denied for loans because my credit is new: an unavoidable situation when you move to America in your mid-20s.

 Americans are so accustomed to opportunities that they often let them go by, expecting that another will come.
-From what I’ve seen, Blacks and Whites share the same level of complacency here, especially in their younger years.
-However, whereas Whites can count on a lifetime of privilege and millennia of accumulated family wealth to use as a crutch, Blacks have fewer opportunities to bounce back from that complacency.
+From what I’ve seen, Black and White people share the same level of complacency here, especially in their younger years.
+However, whereas Whites can count on a lifetime of privilege and millennia of accumulated family wealth to use as a crutch, Black people have fewer opportunities to bounce back from that complacency.

 What Is the Wage Gap Between Blacks and Whites?